thenumbernine/sand-attack/README.md

 # TODO:

-- immediate replaying of demo messes up / reset messes up.
-- colors for playback demos use default colors, not curent customized colors.
 -	gameplay
 	-	multiplayer-versus where you can drop sand on your opponent
 		-	and a color that they have to clear-touching to reveal to other random colors